dotnet/runtime/docs/coreclr/building/cross-building.md

 Generating the rootfs
 ---------------------
 The `cross\build-rootfs.sh` script can be used to download the files needed for cross compilation.
-It will generate an rootfs as this is what CoreCLR targets.
+It will generate a rootfs as this is what CoreCLR targets.

     Usage: ./cross/build-rootfs.sh [BuildArch] [LinuxCodeName] [lldbx.y] [--skipunmount]
     BuildArch can be: arm(default), armel, arm64, x86